Yuxing-Hao/ICA-DP_Harmonization/README.md

 Output:
 **X_ICADP**, the harmonized data by ICA-DP
 ## References
 Hao, Yuxing and Xu, Huashuai and Xia, Mingrui and Yan, Chenwei and Zhang, Yunge and Zhou, Dongyue and Karkkainen, Tommi and Nickerson, Lisa D and Li, Huanjie and Cong, Fengyu.
-Site effects depth denoising and signal enhancement using dual-projection based ICA model[J]. bioRxiv, 2023: 2023.04.
-26.538366.
+"Removal of site effects and enhancement of signal using dual projection independent component analysis for pooling multi‐site MRI data."
+European Journal of Neuroscience (2023).

 Xu, Huashuai and Hao, Yuxing and Zhang, Yunge and Zhou, Dongyue and Karkkainen, Tommi and Nickerson, Lisa D and Li, Huanjie and Cong, Fengyu.
 "Harmonization of multi-site functional MRI data with dual-projection based ICA model."
-Frontiers in Neuroscience 17: 1225606.
+Frontiers in Neuroscience 17 (2023).